20 Aug 2020

 Unfortunately, Cayman’s telecommunication services cannot benefit from economies of scale in the same way as other larger countries such as the United States or United Kingdom, and so the cost of broadband and mobile services is more expensive than in larger markets.
 However, the internet speeds on offer are highly competitive and service providers sometimes offer a variety of discounted packages which can reduce the overall cost.

-FLOW’s broadband packages range from $82.99 to $250 per month based on speed, as of August 2020.
+FLOW’s broadband packages range from CI$90 to $200 per month based on speed, as of February 2022.
 On sign-up for their broadband services, FLOW offers free installation as well as no contract options (source).

-Logic’s fibre and wireless internet packages range from $40 to $125 per month for wireless internet services, and $65-255 a month for fibre internet, as of August 2020 (source).
-Logic’s standard costs for a fibre-to-home installation costs $199; however, fibre is not yet available in every neighbourhood.
+Logic’s fibre and wireless internet packages range from $79 to $199 per month for fibre internet and $65 to $105 per month for wireless internet services, as of February 2023 (source).
 For customers in areas where fibre is not yet available, Logic also offers ‘plug and play’ wireless internet which doesn’t require any complex installation and so can be used the same day as collection.

 How strong is the service network in Cayman?